-This year the Swiss watchmaker will start selling its Blancpain Tribute to Fifty Fathoms.
-The new model celebrates tremendous success of the original divers that were popularized by the legendary sea explorer Jacques-Yves Cousteau back in the 1950s.
-As usual, the watch is introduced in a fairly large stainless steel body, but now features a high-tech (and also pleasant to look at) sapphire bezel with a luminous diving scale and is powered by an in-house, magnetically shielded automatic movement!
+This year, Blancpain will start selling its Tribute to Fifty Fathoms diver.
+The new model celebrates the tremendous success of the original divers that were popularized by the legendary sea explorer Jacques-Yves Cousteau back in the 1950s.
+As usual, it is introduced in a fairly large stainless steel body, but now features a higher-tech (and also more pleasant to look at) sapphire bezel with a luminous diving scale and is powered by an in-house, magnetically shielded automatic movement!

 At the time when the original Blancpain Fifty Fathoms was introduced as a wristwatch of choice for NATO combat divers, military standards of most countries required that eligible diving watches should be equipped with high-glow radioactive luminescent substances such as Promethium 147.

 Celebrating the model’s tremendous success, Blancpain reissues the model, but tweaks it design equipping the Fifty Fathoms with a scratch-resistant sapphire rotating bezel and, like all models introduced after 2007, powers it with an in-house Blancpain 1315 automatic movement featuring a free-sprung balance and three winding barrels.

-Being extremely accurate and reliable, the Blancpain 1315 also offers antimagnetic protection cage, which is made of soft iron.
+Being extremely accurate and reliable, the Caliber 1315 also offers antimagnetic protection cage, which is made of soft iron.

-It is also a pleasure to mention that the timekeeper, while radiating a sense of masculine presence, is not terribly large.
+It is also a pleasure to mention that the timekeeper while radiating a sense of masculine presence, is not terribly large.
 Although rated for a depth of 300 meters, the timekeeper is only 45 millimeters in diameter and is just 15.5 millimeters high!
-Not that you could safely wear this piece with a business suit, but it at least won’t look stupid when worn with more casual dress, like jeans or khakis.
+Not that you could safely wear this piece with a business suit, but it at least won’t look stupid when worn with a more casual dress, like jeans or khakis.

 To my deepest regret, this brilliant diver is introduced as a limited edition model.
 Only 500 watches will be produced and sold.
 Still, at a recommended price of $15,500, selling all this stock will probably be an incredibly tough job to do even despite the gorgeous mechanism that powers it and all the heritage behind the famous Fifty Fathoms line.